 How Yale stacks up

 Students accepted to Yale continuously score among the top 5 percent of all test-takers nationwide.
 If you know you’d like to go to Yale, you can increase your chances of admission by getting your highest possible score on the ACT and/or SAT.
-Start prepping for your test sooner rather than later.
+Start exploring ACT/SAT test prep sooner rather than later.

 That being said, a great test score isn’t necessarily a ticket to the school of your choice—tests are just one part of your application.
 Schools like Yale also look at your academic record, letters of recommendation from teachers, extracurricular activities, and application essays.